mediassumani/ShazamLite/README.md

 # ShazamLite

 ### Overview
-ShazamLite is an asynchronous, concurrent, and rapid Networking Library built in Swift for iOS & MacOS.
+ShazamLite is an asynchronous, concurrent, and rapid Networking Library built in Swift for iOS.

-### Features
+### Why use ShazamLite?

-* Absract complex URLSession functionalities for beginner developers.
+* Absract complex URLSession functionalities from developers.
-* Absract Model Encoding and Decoding from developers.
+* Configure model Encoding and Decoding from developers.
-* Provide support for all HTTP Request types(GET, POST, PUT, DELETE).
+* Provide support for all HTTP Request types (GET, POST, PUT, PATCH, DELETE).
-* Handle all types of possible HTTP errors.
+* Graceful handle of common HTTP errors.
-* Handle request building
-* Handle response assessment
+* Dynamic and custom construction of request.
+* Custom handle of server responses.
+* Less code and focus on networking layer, more focus on UI work.

 ### Requirements